roman-milk/roman-milk.github.io/marthas-revenge.md

  "Me.
 I've been at both your sessions with the guys and it has me walking around with a permanent hard on because of it.

  She giggled and said "Let me see" and she came over and sat down in my lap and wiggled her butt.
 "Ooh, it is hard.
 Should I do something about it?" and then she kissed me.
 It was not a sisterly kiss and she was surprised when I returned it with the same intensity a man would show his wife or his lover.
 When we broke the kiss I told her that yes indeed she should do something about my hard on, "But that isn't the problem that needs to be solved."
-Report_Story #2